pierrediedhiou/cybersecurity-journey/glossary.md

 retrieving information used by web applications
 - **Decoder** — A Burp Suite tool used to decode captured data or encode payloads before sending them to a target
+- **DNS Subdomain** — A prefix added to a domain name to create a separate section of a website (ex: admin.example.com, mail.example.com).
+Enumerating subdomains can reveal hidden services
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system